 Let me back up a little… going into the experience, I thought I had prepared for everything.
 I was absolutely confident that there was nothing that this experience could throw at me, that I couldn’t handle.
 I can cook anything!
 I worked on sensory training!
-I knew that the “Reality” of reality TV was bullshit, and that there was the unspoken “game” to play with the producers.
+I knew that the “Reality” of reality TV was fake, and that there was the unspoken “game” to play with the producers.

 … but there was one thing that caught me completely off guard, and really screwed with me: I made friends.

 If you’re a longtime reader here, you know that I’m a bit of a misanthrope.
 Humans – as an overall data set – are awful, and extremely difficult to get along with and/or even just relate to.
 Part of that is growing up different than everyone, as someone with Aspergers.
 Part of that is a holdover from how random people have treated me, my whole life.
 Part of that is just seeing what society has become, what passes for acceptable behavior, and what behaviors are actually rewarded.

 Most of it is that by and large, people are illogical, and that frustrates me to no end.

 Individuals – separated from that overall data set – can be ok.
 Hell, some individuals are awesome.
 It’s not that I can’t stand persons, it’s that I can’t stand *people* – and going into this, I knew I’d be surrounded by 99 PEOPLE – in addition to all of the producers, staff, etc. That’s just not a good situation for me.